, , , ,

 The group stayed on the saddle and I decided to explore a bit.
 I started making my way to Midnight Peak.
 The cliffs were a true difficult scramble.
 Vertical and crumbling rock made it hard to climb but very rewarding (and fun)!

-I made it about half up the rock face and took a few pictures.
+I made it about halfway up the rock face and took a few pictures.
 I didn’t feel overly good leaving the group down there.
 I made my way back down and regrouped.

 Our descent was fairly easy and quick.
 It only took about an hour to get down to the forest trail.
 There are areas for scree skiing, but it was hard to get going.